jhodges10/dips/dip-jeffh-governance-improvements.md

 There's a lack of good mechanisms for getting feedback from Masternodes on decisions around protocol changes and organizational decision-making that can be simplified and better scaled by the introduction of a Governance Object designed purely with getting a Masternode consensus on non-funding topics.

-The lifecycle on Masternode polls should be set to two weeks (8,308 blocks), rather than the usual 30 Days, in order to arrive at consensus around key issues more rapidly.

 ### Spam Reduction Option 1

 One way to keep spam to a minimum here is charging 2 Dash for the submission of a Masternode Poll.
 This would allow anyone to submit a proposal but it may not be enough of a deterrent to prevent bad actors from trolling the system.